 6. a complete description of the institution’s grading scale or other standard of evaluation

 Tip: Because of the numerous applicants who upload unacceptable transcripts, we recommend that you request an official transcript from your institution to upload to your application.
 This should avoid issues in processing your application for admission.
-Note that all documents uploaded by the applicant (i.e., transcripts, GRE, or TOEFL/IELTS scores) are considered unofficial.
+We define an unofficial transcript as either an official electronic transcript or an official paper transcript that you (the applicant) have scanned, uploaded or emailed to us.
+All documents uploaded by the applicant (i.e., transcripts, GRE, or TOEFL/IELTS scores) are considered unofficial.

 International students: Please read the Graduate Division’s Required Academic Records information prior to submitting your transcripts.
-You may need to submit supplemental documents such as degree certificates and/or diplomas.
+You may need to submit supplemental documents such as degree certificates and/or diplomas, or transcripts in the original language of instruction.
 Failure to submit the Required Academic Records will delay the processing of your application.

 Entering students are expected to have completed the B.S. degree requirements with at least a 3.0/4.0 cumulative grade-point average of undergraduate study.